NickColley/design-of-forms/src/the-form-in-print/the-layout-of-the-printed-matter/index.md

 The sketch should be drawn to the correct size and should indicate exactly how it is proposed the items on the form should be positioned and spaced.
-The sketch should ensure that the required material—in the chosen type face—will fit the space avail- able.
+The sketch should ensure that the required material—in the chosen type face—will fit the space available.
 (If the form is an old one which is to be changed only to a minor extent, it should be possible to use a copy of the old form, suitably annotated in place of the sketch.)

 The drafting of a form will be started by considering any fixed features such as those